Contributing Gear Writer

 The Inertia

-Some hiking pants are designed to be lightweight and breathable while others are designed to provide more protection and insulation.
-Many also have a Durable Water Repellent (DWR) coating to help keep moisture from ruining a good hike.
-In order to test these hiking pants, our team hiked hundreds of miles in both the hot, humid climates of Hawaii and California, as well as the cool, rainy mountains of British Columbia.
+If you’re getting out on the trail, a good pair of hiking pants is crucial.
+Some are designed to be lightweight and breathable while others are designed to provide more protection and insulation.
+Many also have a durable water-repellent (DWR) coating to help keep moisture from ruining a good hike.
+In our quest to find the best hiking pants, our team hiked hundreds of miles in both the hot, humid climates of Hawaii, Texas, and California, as well as the cool, rainy mountains of British Columbia.
 We’ve been wear-testing these options for months, trying to find the best hiking pants for every condition, style, and price.

 The Best Hiking Pants of 2024